kausar-fatima/Cpp-Programming-concepts/README.md

 </pre>

 <p>In this example, we have a function <code>add</code> that adds two numbers, and it's called from the <code>main</code> function to perform the addition.</p>

+<h2>Two Projects</h2>
+<p>With different examples there are two projects for Employee Management System and Hotel Reservation System for learning and understanding</p>

 <h2>License</h2>
 <p>This educational document is not associated with a specific project and does not have a license.
 You are free to use and share it for learning purposes.</p>